 8. They are humble.

 Trustworthy people want to get others out there first, before themselves.
-They realize that the efforts of the team really make things happen, versus what they can individually accomplish.
+They realize that the efforts of the team are what really make things happen, versus what they can accomplish individually.

-They are there for people, available to others to support them always.
-They go out of their way to make time for others.
+They are there for people, available to offer support in whatever way they are needed.
+They go out of their way to make time for others when their help is requested.